 But the beast did not rally.

 Emboldened, one of the youths stuck out his muddy foot and gave the inert body a prod with his toe.
-When there was no reaction, he moved closer and pressed his foot into the wound and watched blood ooze and pool around the arrow and drip into the leaf litter.
-His friend snatched up a stick and holding it at arm’s length poked the beast’s flank.
+When there was no reaction, he moved closer and pressed his foot into the wound.
+Blood oozed and pooled around the arrow and dripped into the leaf litter.
+His friend snatched up a stick, and holding it at arm’s length, poked the beast’s flank.
 And like his friend, when the beast did not react, he moved closer and poked again, and a third time.
 Each poke more forceful than the last.

 That wiped the smiles from his friends’ faces.
 They obediently shook their heads and shut their mouths, a wary look about, as if these men were behind them.